socaciumugurel/Symfony-project/README.md

 In this project I made a website where you can make CRUD operations on the database using Symfony Framework.
 Also I made a login Session but there is no difference yet between simple client and user.
  You will have to install the database first in order for program to work.

-#My personal project about Food
+#Visualiza the details of a recipe and leave a comment
 ![alt tag](https://github.com/socaciumugurel/Symfony-project/blob/master/web/pictures/Untitled-1.jpg)

-#My personal project about Food
+#Visualize all the recipes
 ![alt tag](https://github.com/socaciumugurel/Symfony-project/blob/master/web/pictures/Capture.JPG)

-#My personal project about Food
+#Register as new user

 ![alt tag](https://github.com/socaciumugurel/Symfony-project/blob/master/web/pictures/Untitlede-1.jpg)

-#Register as new user
+#Edit a recipe details
 ![alt tag](https://github.com/socaciumugurel/Symfony-project/blob/master/web/pictures/Untitlerrd-1.jpg)